Carefree Kayaking & Snorkeling on Culebra

 Ferry

-The boarding announcements are only in Spanish, so just follow your KPR representative or the crowd as you’re herded onto the ferry.
+Your KPR representative or the crowd as you’re herded onto the ferry.
 You can sit where ever you want on the ferry.
 Just note that the AC will be on full-blast inside, so you may want to choose one of the outside seats on the upper deck.
 Also, if you’re prone to sea-sickness, a seat outside is better than one inside.
 The ride to Culebra is typically bumpier than the ride back to Ceiba.
-In any case, just sit back and enjoy the 90-minute ride.
+In any case, just sit back and enjoy the 60-90-minute ride.

 Once you get off the ferry in Culebra, there will be another Kayaking Puerto Rico rep waiting for you.
 Just scan the dock for the guy holding the Kayaking Puerto Rico sign.

 You’ll be taken to Flamenco beach to enjoy it for about 1.5 hours.
 Flamenco beach has been listed as one of the Top 10 most beautiful beaches in the world, so it is a treat to be able to visit it.
-Note that lunch is not included in this trip, so bring $7 – $10 per person for a sandwich and a soda.
+Note that lunch is not included in this trip, so bring cash for lunch.
 You’ll have an active day ahead of you, so you’ll want to make sure you’re not hungry.
 After lunch, you’ll get onto a waiting tour bus for the short ride to Tamarindo Beach.

 Instructions & Equipment